4.8 Magnitude Earthquake Hits New York, Northeast

 The US Geological Survey said the quake, which occurred at 10:23 a.m. measured a 4.8 on the Richter scale, and had a depth of 0.62 miles.
 It reportedly originated in Hunterdon County, New Jersey in the borough of Lebanon, about 60 miles west of midtown Manhattan.

-It shook buildings across New York City, New Jersey, and Connecticut, and was even felt as far away as Boston, and Philadelphia, as far south as Washington, DC, and as far north as Maine.
+It shook buildings across New York City, New Jersey, and Connecticut, and was even felt as far away as Boston, and Philadelphia, as far south as Washington, DC, and as far north as Maine, lasting for as long as 30 seconds in areas closest to the epicenter.

 There have been no immediate reports of structural damage or injuries.